Slim Moon: Life and career

 Moon graduated from high school in Seattle in 1986.
 Danny Goldberg has described him as one of "a group of obsessed Melvins fans" who would attend any show the band played within driving distance.
 Moon says he first met Nirvana frontman Kurt Cobain at one of these shows.
 He reportedly bonded with Cobain over a shared interest in the punk band Big Black at a party he attended with high school friend Dylan Carlson in East Olympia.
-Some months later, Moon attended another party where Cobain and Krist Novoselic were playing with Dale Crover on drums.
+Some months later, Moon attended another party where Cobain and Krist Novoselic were playing with Aaron Burckhard on drums.
 The trio called themselves Skid Row (though Moon says the band's name was still changing frequently.)
 He began to promote small shows in Olympia and booked Skid Row for one of their first shows, before renaming to Nirvana.

 After moving to Olympia, Moon attended Evergreen State College for a short time, remaining in the city due to the thriving music scene.
 Moon has described Olympia during that era as "a tough place to be seen as cool.
 It had a rep for being elitist."